 The 220 volt electricity supply company made a brief inspection before upgrading the meter.

-There are a few options of how to acquire land, I will not go into it here.
+There are a few options of how to acquire land.

 Read on –